-- Effectively communicate in weekly conferences with the teacher candidate on forms provided by the teacher candidate. - Provide the teacher candidate with evaluations of her/his performance, and prepare mid-term and final evaluations during the student teaching term. - Once the teacher candidate begins teaching, daily feedback is a benefit while the lesson and events of the day are fresh in the mind.
-Setting aside a few minutes to discuss the positives and areas for improvement leads to a more rewarding teaching and learning experience for both the teacher candidate as well as the teacher. - Teachers will complete the Teacher Candidate Dispositions Assessment Form with both the midterm and final STAR evaluations.
-This is also completed by the PDS/education/academic supervisors. (see the Forms section)
+- Effectively communicate in weekly conferences with the intern on forms provided by the intern. - Once the intern begins teaching, daily feedback is a benefit while the lesson and events of the day are fresh in the mind.
+Setting aside a few minutes to discuss the positives and areas for improvement leads to a more rewarding teaching and learning experience for both the intern as well as the teacher. - Provide the interns with feedback on lesson plans and lessons taught using the Lesson Evaluation forms provided by the intern (see forms in the Forms section). - Teachers will complete the Intern Dispositions Assessment Form with the emailed google links for both the midterm and final STAR evaluations.
+This is also completed by the PDS/education/academic supervisors. (see examples in the Forms section).